madupont33/Files/README.md

 All data 2017 <=> RCF 2017 raw data converted in excel format, 1 sheet per experiment day

+data test file <=> Selection of raw data for each type of experiment, 1 sheet per experiment

 Main_analysis.m <=> Main script, describes and perform all functions and all steps of the analysis

 userinput.m <=> function where the user inputs experiment timeframe and type on Matlab